 Since I was young, I always had music going through my head, everywhere I went.
 I believe that the reason I sidetracked after High School is that I needed more experiences in life to be able to put true meaning and feeling into the music I would write.
 I went through several jobs, living in different places, meeting all sorts of people.

 One good friend of mine introduced me to Kung Fu.
-Also having friends who were exchange students from Japan, I developed an increasing interest in Zen, Tai Chi, and ways of living a life that is more in touch with nature.
+Also having friends who were exchange students from Japan, I developed an increasing interest in Zen(leading to an additional interest in Tai Chi) and ways of living a life that is more in touch with nature.
 (I’ve always been a nature lover.)
 In Kung Fu and Tai Chi, I was introduced to the idea of internal energy, and using that energy physically in daily life.
 I read some related books here and there.
 Though I never really studied any of these deeply, the ideas always seemed very natural to me, and I could easily relate.

 I became very interested in the energy of life and tried to tap into it by practicing what little Tai Chi I had learned, some “Ki” concepts from Aikido, and by combining these ideas with other Zen-like i that caught my interest.
 After physically sensing energy somehow around my body, I began to wonder about the soul.
 I thought, “If I can control my energy enough to express it outside my body, then there must be a lot more to life than just being born, getting a job and then dying.
 This led me to a more open-minded approach to my daily life.
 That being said, I’ll suffice it to say that I have gone through plenty of life-training and re-evaluating my thoughts and ways, and my approach to life.